johnlockejrr/doc-ufcn/README.md

 image = cv2.cvtColor(cv2.imread(IMAGE_PATH), cv2.COLOR_BGR2RGB)
 ```

-Then you can initialize and load the trained model with the parameters used during training.
+Then one can initialize and load the trained model with the parameters used during training.
 The number of classes should include the background that must have been put as the first channel during training.
 ```
 nb_of_classes = 2
 mean = [0, 0, 0]